Solidarity action

-Solidarity action (also known as secondary action, a secondary boycott, a solidarity strike, or a sympathy strike) is industrial action by a trade union in support of a strike initiated by workers in a separate corporation, but often the same enterprise, group of companies, or connected firm.
+Solidarity action (also known as secondary action, a secondary boycott) is an action taken by an uninvolved third party to assist one of the primary parties to a dispute.
+The most commonly encountered form is industrial action by a trade union in support of a strike initiated by workers in a separate corporation, but often the same enterprise, group of companies, or connected firm.
+This latter type of action is also known as a solidarity strike, or a sympathy strike).
+Employers can also participate in solidarity action, for example by blacklisting (refusing to hire) employees who have been dismissed by another employer for having taken industrial action.
+A consumer boycott – refusal to buy the products of one of the participants (a company or even a state) – is another well-known form of solidarity action.

-In Australia, Latvia, Luxembourg, the Netherlands, the United States, and the United Kingdom, solidarity action is illegal, and strikes can only be against the contractual employer.
+In Australia, Latvia, Luxembourg, the United States, and the United Kingdom, solidarity industrial action is theoretically illegal, and strikes can only be against the contractual employer.
 Germany, Italy and Spain have restrictions in place that restrict the circumstances in which solidarity action can take place (see European labour law).

-The term "secondary action" is often used with the intention of distinguishing different types of trade dispute with a worker's direct contractual employer.
-Thus, a secondary action is a dispute with the employer's parent company, its suppliers, financiers, contracting parties, or any other employer in another industry.
+The term secondary action is often used with the intention of distinguishing different types of trade dispute with a worker's direct contractual employer.
+Thus, while the primary action means the original dispute, a secondary action is industrial action taken against the employer's parent company, its suppliers, financiers, contracting parties, or even other employers in a related industry.

 Australia

 In Australia, secondary boycotts are prohibited by the Competition and Consumer Act 2010.
 In the 1910s, sympathy strikes were sometimes called to extend a strike beyond the bounds of an Australian state to make it eligible for handling by the federal arbitration court.